 I researched a goodly number of different company's cayenne products and am convinced as to

 the quality of one of them.
 (I now buy my personal cayenne powder from them and only them.)

-Anyone who does Internet marketing knows how suicidal it can potentially be to put
+Anyone who does internet marketing knows how suicidal it can potentially be to put up a site

 That notwithstanding, this site has become successful in terms of daily traffic.
 Believe me, I'm

 I put up this site for the right reasons.
 I stand by that.

 People write me to about the remarkable health benefits of cayenne pepper weekly and it's